schottsfired/cjp-demo-environment/README.md

 you can restart services with e.g.:

-    docker-compose restart shared-agent
+    docker-compose restart cje-test

 see docker-compose.yml for list of available services

-use ctrl+c to stop the environment
+use ctrl+c to stop the environment, or better, use:

-and don't forget to use:

     docker-compose down

-for a "hard" reset when e.g. networking changes.

-run commands on containers with:
+open an interactive terminal on a container (service) with:

-    docker exec -it <containerId> bash
+    docker exec -it <containerIdOrServiceName> bash

-or:
+or run a command on a container immediately, e.g. to ping another container:

-    docker exec -it <containerId> ping cjp.local
+    docker exec -it <containerIdOrServiceName> ping cjp.proxy

-lastly, note that data directories (nginx logs, jenkins_home(s)) are mapped to the working project directory
+lastly, important directories like nginx logs, jenkins_home(s), etc. are volume mapped to the working project directory

 ## Post-startup tasks